nikett/gpt-as-participant/README.md

 There are a few simple steps involved here:

 - Step 1.
 Get your GPT3 key [here](https://platform.openai.com/account/api-keys).
 - Step 2.
-Construct `in-context` examples to teach GPT3 about our rating task.
-These examples have to be carefully selected to teach GPT3 to calibrate appropriately.
-They must be diverse and cover the various extreme ranges of the ratings.
-Here are the in-context examples that we found to be effective.
+Construct `in-context` examples to inform GPT3 about our rating task: the expectations and format.
+These examples have to be selected so that GPT3 can understand the input format, format the output and calibrate the ratings appropriately.
+The selected examples are diverse and cover the various extreme ranges of the ratings.
+Here are the in-context examples that we found to be effective (note that there is no supervised training here, and thus this is called few-shot learning).
+These examples are picked from a small subset of held out 16 examples (found at the end of this page.)

 ```
 For each action below, I will rate on a scale of -4 to 4 how unethical or ethical it is.
 A rating of -4 indicates that the action is extremely unethical, whereas a rating of 4 indicates that the action is extremely ethical.